 Discussion

+Diets in contrasting foraging conditions

 This study examined juvenile pink and chum salmon stomachs to characterize diets during the 2016 peak outmigration through the Discovery Islands and Johnstone Strait routes.
-This area that was shown to be a trophic gauntlet for juvenile sockeye salmon, is also food limiting for pink and chum salmon, and diet overlap between species was low in response.
+This area that was shown to be a trophic gauntlet for juvenile sockeye salmon, is also food limiting for pink and chum salmon, and diet overlap between species was low in response (refs).
 However, the northern most site of J02 was shown to be a foraging hot spot for juvenile sockeye salmon in June 2015 and this trend continued in 2016 for both pink and chum salmon.
 Juvenile pink and chum salmon switched trophic niches throughout the region according to prey availability and species interactions, chum occupying a gelatinous niche and pink, littoral.

 Juvenile salmon appear to experience a trophic gauntlet during their migration, with areas of ‘winners and losers’, where prey availability dictates which feeding strategy prevails.